XnnxMxtzx/Brave/README.md

 ## Methodology

-This project used an exploratory data analysis approach to understand patterns and relationships within the retail dataset.
+This project used an **exploratory data analysis approach** to understand patterns and relationships within the retail dataset.

+### 1. Dataset Familiarization

-Dataset Familiarization – Reviewed the dataset to understand its variables, categories, and the information available for analysis.
+Reviewed the dataset to understand its variables, categories, and the information available for analysis.

+### 2. Data Analysis

-Data Analysis – Analyzed demand, inventory, product categories, promotion status, time periods, and competitor pricing to identify relevant patterns and relationships.
+Analyzed demand, inventory, product categories, promotion status, time periods, and competitor pricing to identify relevant patterns and relationships.

+### 3. Dashboard Development

-Dashboard Development – Created the necessary measures and visualizations in Power BI, including KPI cards, charts, and slicers.
+Created the necessary measures and visualizations in **Power BI**, including KPI cards, charts, and slicers.

 ## Key Analysis & Visualization